IIITLucknowSWEngg/CSITTeam005/Assignment1/SRS.md

 #### Error Path
 - Connectivity issues cause progress to fail saving; the system queues data for upload once reconnected.

-### 6.3 Use Case 3: Subscription Management
+### 6.3 Use Case 3: Community Interaction

 #### Happy Path
-- User successfully upgrades to a premium subscription and unlocks additional features.

-#### Abuse Path
-- User tries to bypass payment mechanisms; the system detects anomalies and suspends the account.

-#### Error Path
-- Transaction fails due to a payment gateway issue; the system provides alternative payment options.

-### 6.4 Use Case 4: Community Interaction

-#### Happy Path
 - User joins a group challenge and contributes to discussions.

 #### Abuse Path
-- User posts inappropriate content or spams forums; the system automatically flags content for review and applies penalties if necessary.
+- Content creator posts inappropriate content or user spams forums; the system automatically flags content for review and applies penalties if necessary.

 #### Error Path
 - Group activity fails to load due to a server issue; the system notifies the user and provides a fallback option.